reimagined/resolve/new-readme.md

 ## <a name="why-resolve">**🏗️ Why reSolve**</a>

-With **reSolve** you can create applications of any complexity level more efficiently.
-A single approach is used for simple [ToDo List](#todo-list) and for a complex reactive application like Stack Overflow, with distributed architecture ready for high load.
-The technologies stack (CQRS, Event Sourcing, Domain-Driven Design, React + Redux) makes any **reSolve** application scalable and maintainable, so you can focus on business logic instead of an auxiliary code.
+With **reSolve** you can more efficiently create applications of any complexity level.
+A single approach is used for simple [ToDo List](#todo-list) and for a complex reactive application like Stack Overflow, with distributed architecture that is ready for high load.
+The technologies stack (CQRS, Event Sourcing, Domain-Driven Design, React + Redux) makes any **reSolve** application scalable and maintainable, so you can focus on business logic instead of auxiliary code.

 <p align="center"><img src="https://github.com/reimagined/resolve/blob/feature/new_readme/readme-why-resolve-reactivity.gif"></p>